Code-Institute-Submissions/soundkissstudio/README.md

 ## Design Choices - Lessons

-This site however also demonstrates many sites try to be full of animation and interactive elements, and I decided that for my studio site many of these would be redundant and perhaps viewed as trying just a little too hard to impress.
+[Pias.com](https://www.pias.com/) however also demonstrates a tendency for many sites try to be full of animation and interactive elements, and I decided that for my studio site many of these would be redundant and perhaps viewed as trying just a little too hard to impress.
 The ultimate goal of my website is to promote direct ‘personal’ contact, and if anything too much detail feels quite impersonal and overwhelming, which I wanted to avoid.

 ## Design Mk1